 CULTURAL MAPPING PROJECT: The Brattleboro CoreArts Cultural Mapping Project will be held Saturday, Feb.
 16, from noon to 1:30 p.m. at Brooks Memorial Library, 224 Main St. This is the first community workshop sponsored by CoreArts, an NEA-funded arts project focusing on arts and place.
 The workshop will provide a venue for those in the Brattleboro arts community (or those that value the role of the local arts and culture scene in their lives) to share how Brattleboro fuels their creativity, and how the exchange between the broader community and the creative sector can be grown in a positive way.

 The workshop was originally scheduled for Feb.
 9, but was rescheduled due to weather.
 It will be held in the Library’s Meeting Room on the second floor.
-Everyone
+Everyone is welcome to participate.

 For more information about the workshop, contact the Brattleboro Planning Services Department at email@example.com or 802-251-8154.